flrdv/rush/README.md

   - for-history - old triple-rank system, that doesn't seems to be workable (I didn't test it completely)
   - remake - new Rush iteration (like major versions)

-Rush v.2: in progress
+Rush v.2: in progress.
+Changelist:
-  What will be done:
   - improved perfomance
   - improved architecture
   - improved api (current is too poor and miserable)
   - added regular paths routing (like `/some/<path>` in flask)
   - improved loader: cache will be updating in realtime by detecting file changes